 (iv) Corrective Measures can be instructed by the Supervisory Authority such as closing the Fan Page.
 Therefore, an organisation taking the risk to keep its page open can end up with a fine and forced to close the page anyway.

-Do you have questions or comments regarding the use of third-party providers and platforms?
-Do not hesitate to leave a comment or write me an email at firstname.lastname@example.org
+Do you still have questions about the use of third-party providers and platforms?
+Do not hesitate to reach out.

 Latest posts by Jessica Lam (see all)